Akinori Iwamura: 2009 season

 Iwamura was replaced at the top of the batting order by B. J. Upton but continued to have one of the best batting averages among American League 2nd basemen while batting lower in the order (usually in the 8th spot).

 On May 24, Iwamura was injured while attempting to turn a double play against the Florida Marlins.
 After being slid into by Marlins infielder Chris Coghlan, Iwamura fell to the ground and eventually had to be carted off the field.
 Initial reports suggested this was a serious injury, and the following day it was announced that Iwamura suffered a torn ACL that would require surgery, "involvement" on the MCL, in addition to torn ligaments in his ankle, causing him to miss the remainder of the season.
 Iwamura underwent surgery one month later on June 22 to repair the injury, and it was discovered that the ACL was only partially torn, meaning that he did not require reconstructive surgery.
 Instead, an arthroscopic surgery was performed, and a report on the successful surgery stated that he could return to action in 6–8 weeks.

 After several minor league rehab appearances, Iwamura returned to the Rays' starting lineup on August 29 on the road against the Detroit Tigers, batting 9th in the batting order and playing his usual position of 2nd base.
 He made an immediate impact, scoring two runs in his first game back and hitting his first home run of the season the following day.

 Pittsburgh Pirates

-Iwamura was traded to the Pittsburgh Pirates in exchange for Jesse Chavez following the 2009 season.
+Iwamura was traded to the Pittsburgh Pirates for pitcher Jesse Chavez following the 2009 season.

-Iwamura was designated for assignment by the Pirates on June 16, 2010 after hitting only .182 in Pittsburgh and showing limited range at 2nd base.
-After failing to work out a suitable trade, Iwamura joined the Pirates' Triple-A affiliate team Indianapolis Indians on June 22, 2010.
+Iwamura was designated for assignment by the Pirates on June 16, 2010 after hitting only .182 in Pittsburgh and showing limited range at second base.
+After failing to work out a suitable trade, Iwamura joined the Pirates' Triple-A affiliate, the Indianapolis Indians, on June 22, 2010.
 He was designated for assignment on September 6 and released on September 8.

 Oakland Athletics

 On September 13, 2010, Iwamura signed with the Oakland Athletics.

-On October 4, 2010, Iwamura was released by the Oakland Athletics.
+He played in 10 games for Oakland, batting .129 with four RBI in his final MLB action.
+On October 4, the Athletics released Iwamura.